Summer School of Forensic Psychology

 Application deadline:

-Undergraduate, master’s and PhD students of psychology, law, criminology, and security studies, as well as professionals from these fields.
+Undergraduate, master's, and doctoral students of psychology, law, criminology, security studies, as well as professionals from practice in the mentioned fields.

 Location: